-Once artists are accepted into Artists in Schools, they must adhere to the following obligations to ensure that programs are well-organized and meaningful when implemented in schools.
+Once artists are accepted, they must adhere to the following obligations to ensure that programs are well-organized and meaningful when implemented in schools.

 Residency & Workshop Planning

 Artists facilitating a workshop or residency must connect with at least one teacher from the participating grade level(s) to define the program’s goals, activities, and desired outcomes.
 Classroom management styles should also be discussed.
 Depending on the needs of a program, planning may be accomplished with face-to-face meetings, email correspondence, phone conversations, or a combination of the above.
 Even if an artist has worked with a school in the past, planning is important because a residency or workshop may be impacted by the participating students, changes in teaching staff, new curriculum standards, and/or modifications to a program.

 Teachers should preview any and all visuals (e.g. videos, images) and literary pieces before an artist introduces them to students.

 At least two weeks before a program, the artist must send educational materials (e.g. lesson plans, teacher guides, study guides) to the school’s Cultural Arts Representative, or send a reminder of where materials can be found on the artist’s website.
 The Cultural Arts Representative is then responsible for distributing educational materials to school faculty prior to the artist’s arrival.
 These materials should be designed to help teachers extend the program beyond the artist's visit: they might help teachers prepare students prior to the artist's visit and/or they might help teachers connect back to the program at later times.